davidp918/pdfbox-notes/README.md

-## About
+## Java pdfbox notes

 Notes of Java pdfbox with comments and interpretations, involving pdf manipulations such as creation, text formation, page removal, file/attachment insertion, content extraction, metadata operation, and more.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains two main folders, where:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain source code
-- `lib`: the folder to maintain dependencies
+- `pdfs`: the folder to save pdf files

 ## Dependency Management